 There are two backup modes:

 Continuous backup mode – This mode has two tiers.
 One tier includes 7-day retention and the second includes 30-day retention.
-Continuous backup allows you to restore to any point of time within either 7 or 30 days.
+Continuous backup allows you to restore to any point of time within either 7 or 30 days either into new account or existing account.
 You can choose this appropriate tier while creating an Azure Cosmos DB account.
 For more information about the tiers, see introduction to continuous backup mode.
 To enable continuous backup, see the appropriate articles using Azure portal, PowerShell, CLI, or Azure Resource Manager.
 You can also migrate the accounts from periodic to continuous mode.

 Periodic backup mode - This mode is the default backup mode for all existing accounts.
 In this mode, backup is taken at a periodic interval and the data is restored by creating a request with the support team.
 In this mode, you configure a backup interval and retention for your account.
 The maximum retention period extends to a month.
 The minimum backup interval can be one hour.
 To learn more, see periodic backup mode.